IncheonMakerB/capstone-design/README.md

 # logic
-We made an app using App Inventor.
+The app was created through App Inventor.
 It communicates the application with the ATmega via Bluetooth.

-It enter commands into the speech recognition tool in application.
+The application receives voice commands with voice recognition tool.

-The command entered in the ATmega is converted.
+The input command is converted from the ATmega.
 In ATmega, the input command is output to the circuit.

 The LED has three levels of brightness control.
 DOOR has opening and closing function.
 SPEAKER can turn on and play three songs.
 The FAN controls the wind intensity in three steps.